serialscriptr/ImmyBotApiWrapper/README.md

 I learn about the ImmyBot API through trial and error.

 # Endpoint Documentation
 ~To assist others who just want some documentation on the API as there is no official documentation (yet) I have started to document endpoints that I know of [here](https://github.com/serialscriptr/ImmyBotApiWrapper/blob/main/Endpoint%20Documentation/Table%20of%20Contents.md).
-Note that the names of the endpoints in my documentation are not official.~ As of 0.62.0 Immybot has swagger! 🥳🎉
+Note that the names of the endpoints in my documentation are not official.~ As of 0.62.0 Immybot has swagger! 🥳🎉 To access it visit https://****.immy.bot/swagger/index.html for your Immybot instance.

 # Running the module
 For a quick way to load the module's functions into memory run the following